Xiamen: Yundang Lake

 Yundang Lake (筼筜湖) is originally called Yundang Harbor, which was named after a bamboo's name that have grown in forests there.

 The lake, standing at the center of the new and old urban areas of Xiamen, boasts night views, which has Bailuzhou in the center of the lake, the People's Hall at the back of the lake, a large number of high buildings and footpaths along the lake banks, and illuminated bridges.

 Hulishan Fortress

 The Hulishan Fortress (胡里山炮台) is a concrete defensive outpost on the south side of Xiamen, just across the water from the historically contentious Kinmen Islands.

 The highlight for present-day visitors is the enormous cannon that still remains (there were originally two; one for east and west defense).
 Built by the German munitions company Krupp, the two 14 m (46 ft) cannons, when viewed in tandem with the dozens of other, smaller artillery.

 The Hulishan Fortress is located on the southern coast of Xiamen, just south of Xiamen University.

 Zengcuoan

 Located at Huandao Rd, Zengcuoan (曾厝垵) used to be a small fishing village near the sea.
 People who live by the water made their livings on the water.
 Gradually, many ancient houses with red bricks were established one after another and small alleys came into being.

-Nowadays, Zengcuoan has become the gathering place of literature and art.
-With its unique geographical advantage and artistic characteristic, Zengcuoan attracts many innovative artists to live here.
-They operate shops here, which turns this small fishing village to be a cultural and recreational park.